eGovStack/core-services/egov-searcher/README.md

 # <eGov-Searcher>

-Searcher is a core services in egov suite of services, it provides generic search for all the rest of the modules in the egov suite without having to make use of any platform based data models with only the help of yaml based configs.
+Searcher provides generic search for all the rest of the modules in the egov suite without having to make use of any platform based data models with only the help of yaml based configs.

 ### DB UML Diagram